typescript-package/data/README.md

 ### `Data`

-The `Data` class is a concrete class that extends the `BaseData` abstract class.
+The `Data` class is a concrete implementation that extends the `BaseData` abstract class, providing instantiable base functionality.

 ```typescript
 import { Data } from '@typescript-package/data';